frafrabbiu/VRTI_dome/README.md

 ## Running the Script

 - Click Play in the Blender Text Editor.
-- Wait for the script to finish running.
+- While the script is running, the Blender workspace will be unresponsive.
+Normal operation will resume once the process is complete.

 ## Final Output